Choosing Tunes for Contra Dance Medleys

 Rhythmic similarity

-Rhythmically, we try to make sure all the tunes in the medley would fit the same dance.
-So we think of dances as smooth vs. bouncey, elegant/graceful vs. wild/driven, slower vs. faster in tempo.
-Then we pick tunes in different keys with that style, although they might well have different rhythmic patterns (even going from jig to reel!).
+Rhythmically, try to make sure all the tunes in the medley would fit the same dance.
+Think of dances as smooth vs. bouncy, elegant/graceful vs. wild/driven, slower vs. faster in tempo.
+Then pick tunes in different keys with that style, although they might well have different rhythmic patterns (even going from jig to reel!).

 ° You can go from a jig to reel (but usually not reel to jig) and do this at most once on a given night.